App Maker CLI

 - my-first-plugin-v0.0.2.tgz (yarn)

-Note: Each sent option will be applied in the "version" field of the package.json file.
+Each specified option will be applied to the "version" field of the package.json file.

 plugin publish

-This commands uploads a packaged plugin to App Maker.
-Before a plugin is published, it needs to be packed with the "app-maker plugin pack" command.
+Uploads a packaged plugin to App Maker.
+Before publishing, the plugin needs to be packed using the "app-maker plugin pack" command.

 Example